ftyers/ftyers.github.io/2018-komp-ling/quizzes/quiz-02_response.md

 **NB!** If a previous word is a pronoun (*He's kind.*) and the following (or a word after) word is not a 3rd Participle or "-ed" ending (*He's done it. = 'has'*; *He's kindly offerED me a cup of tea.*),"'s" should be replaced by "is".

 It's a bit more difficult with adjectives, for instance: "*Mike's kind and generous*" VS "*Mike's kind sister offered me tea*".
-Here we should ckeck whether there are any nouns ahead that our adjective relates to.
+Here we should check whether there are any nouns ahead that our adjective relates to.

 3. *Which of the following are advantages of the two-level formalism for describing morphotactic rules?
 (Choose all that apply.)*